BaptisteTomasin/Federated-Learning-Frameworks/README.md

 Nowadays, for the learning data is collected and centralize by companies, but this approached is not always applicable because in some sectors data are protected for example in Banks or in Medical. to solve this problem a new approach of learning are in development, the Federated Learning.

-In this Github we find applications of different FL frameworks like Tensorflow Federated, Pysift and PaddleFL.
+In this Github we find applications of different FL frameworks like Tensorflow Federated, Pysyft and PaddleFL.

 Before beginning to discuss these frameworks, I want to present quickly the idea of the Federated Learning.

 ### Federated learning main idea and documents